 Students are encouraged to review the UW Graduate School policies on certificate programs, noting in particular the following: “The overlap of coursework applied towards both programs [certificate program and degree program] must not exceed 6 credits and is limited to elective coursework in each program.”

 Eligibility and Admissions

-For more information, contact the program at firstname.lastname@example.org or 206.616.1613.
+For more information, contact Caitlin Blomquist at firstname.lastname@example.org or 206.616.1613.

 *Please note, effective 2017-18: the International Development Certificate Program is primarily designed for UW graduate students outside of the Evans School.
 Evans School MPA students interested in pursuing a transcriptable option in international development are encouraged to pursue the International Development Program Option, which may be completed within the 72 credits required for the MPA degree.
-Evans School MPA students may apply for the International Development Certificate Program, however, completion of both the MPA and certificate prorgram will require 84 or more total credits (as no more than 6 credits can be shared between one's degree program and certificate program).
+Evans School MPA students may apply for the International Development Certificate Program, however, completion of both the MPA and certificate program will require 84 or more total credits (as no more than 6 credits can be shared between one's degree program and certificate program).
 Evans School students are encouraged to consult with Student Services staff with any questions.